-The General Election on Nov.
-3., 2015 will include the offices of Senate of Virginia (30th, 31st, and 32nd Districts), Virginia House of Delegates (45th, 47th, 48th, and 49th Districts), County Constitutional Offices (Clerk of Court, Commonwealth’s Attorney, Sheriff, Commissioner of Revenue, and Treasurer), County Board (two seats), and School Board.
+The next General Election will be November 5, 2019.
+Offices on the ballot in Arlington will be Senate of Virginia (30th, 31st, and 32nd Districts), Virginia House of Delegates (45th, 47th, 48th, and 49th Districts), Commonwealth’s Attorney, Sheriff, Commissioner of Revenue, Treasurer, two County Board seats, and School Board.

 |Senate of Virginia, 32nd District||Janet D. Howell (D), incumbent|

 |House of Delegates, 45th District||Mark H. Levine (D), incumbent|